HimesHideout/be-dumpybot/README.md

 ### Creating Tables on AWS

-On your AWS account, you will need a few tables set up: `PRODUCTION`, `DEVELOPMENT` and `TEST` so that you can separate your data.
-You most importantly need the split between `test` and `dev/prod` so that the testing suite may work.
+On your AWS account, you will need a few tables set up: One for the players, and another for the items.
+The names of this tables can be defined with the DYNAMO_{Table}_TABLE environment variable.
+So, for your dev environment you can do:

+DYNAMO_PLAYERS_TABLE = "dev-players"

+And that would be the table used for the players in that environment.
+As of right now the env variables to set are:

+DYNAMO_PLAYERS_TABLE
+DYNAMO_ITEMS_TABLE

 ### Installing Packages